Dynamical theory of topological defects I: the multivalued solution of the diffusion equation: Some useful expansions

 Firstly, we split the time integral in~\eref{refgrad} into two contributions respectively over $(-\infty;t-\tau)$ and $(t-\tau;t)$ with $\tau > 0$.
 The first contribution is clearly analytical in $\vr = \bf 0$, while the second is not.
 In particular, it is easily shown that the non-analyticity of the second contribution at $\vr = \bf 0$ arises because of the $(t-t')^{-1}$ factor in the integral.
 Therefore, as we show now the near field singular part of the solution only depends on the defect configuration at time $t$.
 Taking $\tau$ small, we Taylor expand around $t$ the defect velocity and displacement as

-where the $(n)$ superscript refers to the $n^{\rm th}$ derivative of the functions w.r.t.\ $t'$.
-Substituting these expressions in~\eref{refgrad}, it is straightforward to show that the terms in the series with $n\geq1$ for $\vi(t')$ and $n\geq 2$ for $\Dq$ do not lead to any singular contribution.
+Substituting these expressions in~\eref{refgrad}, it is straightforward to show that the ${O}(t'-t)$ and ${O}((t'-t)^2)$ terms respectively for $\vi(t')$ and $\Dq$ do not lead to any singular contribution.
 We therefore formally write

 where $r \equiv |\vr|$ and ``${\rm c.t.}$'' refers to the subdominant continuous terms.
-The integral in Eq.~\eref{nablapart_nf_int} is in turn evaluated using the change of variables $u=r^2/(t-t')$.
+The integral in this expression is in turn evaluated using the change of variables $u=r^2/(t-t')$.
 Taking the limit $r \to 0$, we finally end up with

 where $\hat \vr \equiv \vr / r$ and $\lambda$ is an unknown length scale introduced for dimensional reasons that we discuss further below.

 The dominating term in the expansion~\eref{nearexp} is given by the static defect contribution $s\eps\hat \vr/r$.
 Moreover, the motion of the defect leads to additional subdominant discontinuous terms which depend only on the instantaneous velocity $\vi(t)$.
 The dominating near field behavior of $\nabla\theta(\vr,t)$ is therefore always local in time, although the full solution~\eref{refgrad} is not.
 Note that to keep the argument of the logarithm in~\eref{nearexp} nondimensional we have included a length scale parameter $\lambda$.
 However, it is clear that $\lambda$ can in general be absorbed into the continuous contribution to the gradient.
 Therefore and contrary to the other discontinuous terms, the scale $\lambda$ generally depends on the past positions and velocities of the defect, and cannot be computed by such a near field expansion.